 - superevent_id (str) The superevent ID. - skymap_filename (str, optional) The sky map to send.
-If None, then most recent public sky map is used.
+If None, then most recent public sky map is used. - source_classification_filename (str, optional) The source classification file to use.
+If None, then most recent one is used. - p_astro_filename (str, optional) The p_astro file to use.
+If None, then most recent one is used.

-(task) gwcelery.tasks.orchestrator.update_alert (superevent_id, skymap_filename=None) Produce an update alert.
+Produce an update alert.